 Joe Burrow Rookie Card: Brand Review

 The ones we like here come from the Score “Red Zone” box.
 If you’re an LSU fan, go for the card featuring Joe dropping back in that familiar Tigers uniform.
 However, if you’re a wily ole’ bucknut, grab the one that shows Joe from his old OSU days (and just dream of what could have been while you’re at it!).
 Regardless of the uniform, both cards are great options.
+Like the Leaf set, you won’t have to worry about breaking the bank with this set.

 Another young quarterback that could take the league by storm…